For more information about incisal gaps, please refer to the following:

 - Check on the patient in a week, make sure the gap has closed.

 - If the gap persists, review your treatment plan showing which teeth are moving in each step.
-Some crowded arches contain hidden collisions which prevent teeth from moving.
+Some crowded arches contain tight contacts which prevent teeth from moving.
 See article on how to break tight contacts by doing Hand Stripping.

 - Check your treatment setup for any planned extrusions.
 If an extrusion is not occurring, this can create incisal gaps.
 See article on How to Extrude Teeth with Auxiliaries.